MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 The existing system to be migrated may be implemented as several layers (for example, data ingest/staging layer, data warehouse layer and reporting or data marts layer) each of which consist of a number of relational tables and views.
 While these could all be migrated to Azure Synapse Analytics as-is, it might be more cost-effective and performant to use some of the features and capabilities of the Azure ecosystem rather than migrating everything directly.
 For example:

-- **Data ingest and staging:** Azure Blob storage in conjunction with PolyBase for fast parallel data loading could be used for part of the etl/elt process rather than relational tables.
+- **Data ingest and staging:** Azure Blob storage in conjunction with PolyBase for fast parallel data loading could be used for part of the ETL/ELT process rather than relational tables.
 - **Reporting layer and data marts:** The performance characteristics of Azure Synapse Analytics may eliminate the need to physically instantiate aggregated tables for reporting purposes or data marts.
 It may be possible to implement these as views onto the core data warehouse or via a third-party data virtualization layer.
 At the basic level, the process for data migration of historical data and possibly also incremental updates can be achieved as shown below:

 ![Modern data warehouse](../../../_images/analytics/schema-migration-ddl.png)

 If these or similar approaches can be used, the number of tables to be migrated is reduced and some processes might be simplified or eliminated, again reducing the migration workload.
 The applicability of these approaches is dependent on the individual use case, but the general principle is to consider using the features and facilities of the Azure ecosystem where possible to reduce the migration workload and build a cost-effective target environment.
 This also holds true for other functions such as backup/restore and workflow management and monitoring.

 There are also products and services available from Microsoft partners to assist in data warehouse migration and in some cases automate parts of the process.
-If the existing system incorporates a third-party etl product, it may be that this already supports Azure Synapse Analytics as a target environment and the existing etl workflows could be redirected to the new target Azure SQL Data Warehouse.
+If the existing system incorporates a third-party ETL product, it may be that this already supports Azure Synapse Analytics as a target environment and the existing ETL workflows could be redirected to the new target Azure SQL Data Warehouse.

 ### Data marts: Physical or virtual